-Learn how to tell authentic stores by establishing intimacy and trust with your subjects.
+Learn how to tell authentic stories by establishing intimacy and trust with your subjects.

 Date: Oct 14 – 20, 2018